 Texture – Whether you like your pizza to be super crunchy or something more floppy and supple, the pizza’s crust determines the texture.

-So, the above qualities must be kept in mind when deciding on crust thickness.
+So, the above qualities must be considered when deciding on crust thickness.
 Let us look at the pizza crust types.

 Types of Pizza Crust

 If you love to bake your pizza, deciding on the right kind of crust becomes all the more critical.
-It is crucial to decide what crust thickness you would like for your pizza.
+Deciding what crust thickness you would like for your pizza is crucial.